duamanish-exl/ai-operations-intelligence-agent/README.md

 3. Monitor high-bill customers before the next billing cycle.
 4. Create targeted payment support campaigns.

- Initial KPIs Covered
+## Initial KPIs Covered
 The current Proof of Concept focuses on two operational KPIs.

 1. Debt %
-Definition

-Debt % measures the percentage of active customer accounts that currently have a debt amount greater than zero.
+Definition: Debt % measures the percentage of active customer accounts that currently have a debt amount greater than zero.

-Debt % =
-Number of active accounts where DEBT_AMOUNT > 0
+Debt % = (Number of active accounts where DEBT_AMOUNT > 0)/(Total active accounts)* 100
-/
-Total active accounts
-* 100

-Business Purpose
+## Business Purpose

 Debt % helps collections and operations teams understand how many customers are currently carrying debt.
 An increase in Debt % may indicate issues such as failed payments, higher bill amounts, affordability challenges, or seasonal consumption increases.

-Investigation Areas
+## Investigation Areas

 Insight Forge investigates Debt % using: